ms48/laravel-console-progress-bar/README.md

 [=======>                       ] 24%  1700/7203 remaining: 45sec elapsed: 14sec
 ```

-You can optionally add the progress bar size (default is 30)
+You can optionally add the size of the progress bar (default is 30)
 ```php
 ConsoleProgressBar::showProgress($limit, $total, $size);